With Lust Comes Anger: Why Sexual Sin and Rage Go Hand in Hand

 Sinful Anger

 If I perceive that it is unjust to ever feel inconvenienced, then my unrealistic expectation is that people should never inconvenience me.
+There will be anger triggers that appear when I am interrupted.
 This situation deep down displays that I am king and others are not.
-It even might cause me to react in angry outbursts or cause me enter into a slow shimmer.
+It even might cause me to react in angry outbursts or cause me to enter into a slow simmer against my significant other.

 The slow simmer can lead to bitterness or resentment, which are just as devastating as angry outbursts.
-Either way, this is selfish ungodly anger (Psalm 37:8; Ephesians 4:31).
-It is the same type of anger similar to Satan who "...is powling around like a roaring lion, looking for anyone to devour."
+Either way, this is selfish, ungodly anger (Psalm 37:8; Ephesians 4:31).
+It is the same type of anger similar to Satan who "...is prowling around like a roaring lion, looking for anyone to devour."
 (1 Peter 5:8).

 This kind of anger shows a loss of control that doesn't possess any redemptive purposes to it.
-You become so control by your desires that you loose your executive function.
-There is a true madness to this type of anger that leads to all types of behavior--compulsive behavior, behavioral addiction, sexual behaviors, pornographic content or substance use disorders.
+You become so controlled by your desires that you lose your executive function.
+Managing your anger truly becomes difficult to do even if you have coping skills.
+There is a true madness to this type of anger that leads to all types of behaviors--obsessive-compulsive disorder, behavioral addiction, internet porn, domestic abuse, physical abuse, substance abuse, eating disorders, or other mental health disorders.

 Godly Anger